 October of 2017 follow up PET scans revealed that I had relapsed, cancer had returned: Stage 2 Hodgkins Lymphoma near my left armpit and collarbone.

 I was able to enter a pediatric trial at Johns Hopkins that included four 21-day cycles of Immunotherapy with highly targeted chemotherapy to get me back into remission.
 I then was admitted for an in-patient stay for High Dose Chemotherapy (HDCT), and an autologous Stem Cell Transplant in February 2018.
 After four weeks I was stable enough to be released from the hospital and my mom and dad and I moved into a furnished apartment in Baltimore for almost 100 days to be just minutes away for any planned or unplanned visits to Johns Hopkins, a requirement for any pediatric patient having a bone marrow transplant.
 I missed most of my sophomore year at school, lost my hair again, and was pretty much in isolation for those 100 days since I was immunocompromised.
 I received 14 more cycles of targeted chemotherapy post transplant, and on February 13, 2019 my CT scans revealed I was still in remission one year post transplant.
-I have completed active treatment (as of January 2, 2019) and am now dealing with late term effects of all the treatment I have received.
+I have completed active treatment (as of January 2, 2019).
+February 15, 2020 was my 2nd re-birthday, two years from transplant.
+I am still in remission but dealing with late term effects of treatment including significant Peripheral Neuropathy and POTS (Postural orthostatic tachycardia syndrome) which is a condition that affects circulation (blood flow).

 (In 2012, Meaghan raced in our Bethesda triathlon.)